Gene Barth: NFL career

-Barth began his career in the NFL as a line judge in 1971, then became a referee five years later.
+Barth began his career in the NFL as a line judge in 1971 on the crew of referee Jim Tunney, then became a referee four years later when Fred Swearingen returned to his previous position of field judge (now back judge).
 He was selected to officiate Super Bowl XVIII, and was chosen as an alternate for Super Bowl XXIII.
-He retired after the 1990 season.
+He retired after the 1990 season (Tunney also retired after 1990); his last game was the January 5, 1991 NFC wild card game between the Washington Redskins and Philadelphia Eagles.

-Barth wore uniform number 14, which was later worn by Ron Winter and Shawn Smith.
+Barth wore uniform number 14, previously worn by referee Bob Finley and later worn by referees Ron Winter and Shawn Smith.

-Personal
+Biography

 In addition to officiating in the NFL, Barth was the president of an oil company.

-Barth was born February 1, 1930, in St. Louis, Missouri. and died October 11, 1991, in St. Charles, Missouri.
+Barth was born February 1, 1930, in St. Louis, Missouri.
 He graduated from Saint Louis University.
-He was president of Bonafide Oil Company, located in Hazelwood, Missouri at 5735 Fee Fee Road, a family owned business.
-He participated in the St. Louis Senior Olympics, in 1989 and 1990.
+He was president of Bonafide Oil Company, located in Hazelwood, Missouri at 5735 Fee Fee Road, a family-owned business.
+He participated in the St. Louis Senior Olympics in 1989 and 1990.

-Barth died of cancer at St. Joseph Health Center in St. Charles, Mo. on Friday October 11, 1991.
+Barth died of cancer at St. Joseph Health Center in St. Charles, Missouri on Friday, October 11, 1991.
 He was 61 years old.
+All NFL officials wore a black armband with Barth's number 14 for the remainder of the 1991 NFL season starting with week eight (October 20).